 RECOMMENDED: See the best of shopping in Boston

-A one-stop shop for the fashion-conscious male, with a good selection of smart shirts, casual jackets, shoes and cheeky belt buckles.
-Uniform also stocks a line of Freitag messenger bags and wallets, made from recycled truck tires, and selected shaving products (from the Art of Shaving and Jack Black).
+A one-stop shop for the fashion-conscious male, with a good selection of smart shirts, cardigans, casual jackets, shoes and cheeky socks.
+Uniform also stocks a line of Freitag messenger bags and wallets, made from recycled truck tires, and selected shaving products from Jack Black.

 A suburban shoe store expanded its horizons and the city’s fashion-conscious were the richer for it.
 The South End shop is as focused on clothing as footwear, carrying coveted designers like Isabel Marant and Lemaire.
 The shop’s denim collection is arguably the best in town and staff members are skilled at guiding customers towards the perfect pair of jeans.
 A well-curated selection of sunglasses, jewelry and, of course, footwear means you can build a head-to-toe look in one visit.